Ipstenu/varnish-http-purge/readme.txt

 = Why don't I have access to development mode? =

 Due to the damage this can cause a site, access is limited to admins only.
-In the case of a multisite network, only <em>Network Admins</em> can disable caching.
+In the case of a multisite network, only <em>Network Admins</em> can disable caching and they must do so via `wp-config.php` for security.

 = Why do I still see cached content in development mode? =